goosedb/Monalog/README.md

                            otherwise it will be json.
   -f,--format FORMAT       Supported formats: json, csv.
 In the case of csv, the
                            first line is considered the header.
-  -i,--ignore-config       Makes monalog ignore config -h,--help                Show this help text
+  -i,--ignore-config ARG   Expected values: global, local, all -h,--help                Show this help text

+Available commands:
+  config                   Work with config

 monalog my_logs.json
 # or